TerjeKWahl/RobotArm/README.md

 - `AI` TODO: AI stuff: Training and inference
 - `Mechanics` 3D files for custom made mechanical parts
   - `Gripper` 3D files for robot gripper
-  - `LegoTechnicHubPowerAdapter` 3D file for modifying Lego Technic Hub to be driven by a power adapter in stead of batteries
+  - `LegoTechnicHubWireInset` 3D file for modifying Lego Technic Hub to be driven by a power adapter in stead of batteries

 ## APIs used
 - API for communication between PC application and Lego Technic Hub 1 (lower arm)